Esraa-Magdy-Mahmoud/DQN_Agent/README.md

 # DQN_Agent
-a DQN agent that can learn how to play Atari Games
+a DQN agent that can play Falppy bird game.